NFL great Brady retires 'for good'

 Last updated on .From the section American Football

-Legendary quarterback Tom Brady says he is retiring "for good" after 23 seasons in the NFL.
+Legendary quarterback and seven-time Super Bowl winner Tom Brady says he is retiring "for good" after 23 seasons in the NFL.

 Brady, 45, first announced his retirement on this day last year but reversed his decision six weeks later, claiming he had "unfinished business".

-He won seven Super Bowls in his career - six with the New England Patriots before his final triumph with the Tampa Bay Buccaneers in 2021.
+He won six Super Bowls with the New England Patriots and one with the Tampa Bay Buccaneers in 2021.

 Brady's final season ended in the Bucs' 31-14 play-off defeat last month.